hkirk/swtafp-slides/slides/108/adt.md

 ## Iterations vs recursion

-So we have 3 implementatins
+So we have 3 implementations

 * cata (recursive bottom-up)
 * fold (iterative top-down)